flowernoz/flowernoz/README.md

 - 👋 Hi, I’m Gulnoza
-- 👀 I’m interested in Coding and French
+- 💫 I’m interested in Coding and French
-- 🌱 I’m currently learning NodeJs
+- 🎯 I’m currently learning NodeJs
+- 💖 I love having a coffee with chocolate when I'm coding